Informfully/Challenges/newsimages26/README.md

 The image format must be PNG, with a target dimension of 460x260 pixels (in landscape orientation).
 This applies to both generated and retrieved images.
-If you generate images with tools like ComfyUI and then edit them afterwards (e.g., for cropping), ensure the workflow **remains** embedded.
+If you generate images with tools like [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and then edit them afterwards (e.g., for cropping), ensure the workflow **remains** embedded.

 ### Complete Email Submission

-You will need to submit your work by the deadline indicated below.
+You will need to submit your runs by the deadlines indicated below.
 Do that by sending an email to the address that shared the dataset download link with you.
 It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documented code of your workflow (e.g., a link to a GitHub repository with a notebook and/or a collection of scripts).
 (Please note that this is something separate from the Working Notes Paper.)